eccenca/documentation.eccenca.com/docs/explore-and-author/thesauri-management/index.md

 Click the context menu **:eccenca-item-moremenu: Show more options** and a new option **Create new top concept** is available.
 Use it to create a new top concept.

-Selecting a normal concept brings up the option **Create new concept** in the same menu.
+Selecting a regular concept brings up the option **Create new concept** in the same menu.
-Using this option creates a new concept and automatically add it as a narrower concept to the concept you created it on.
+Using this option creates a new concept and adds it as a narrower concept of the concept previously selected.
-It also automatically adds the `broader` back link on the newly created concept.
+It also automatically adds the `broader` back link to the newly created concept.

-To edit a concept or concept scheme, click **:eccenca-item-edit: Edit** to get a form displaying all available fields, like labels and definition.
+To edit a concept or concept scheme, click **:eccenca-item-edit: Edit** to get a form displaying all available fields like labels and definition.

 !!! info

-    For each concept, you have to enter one preferred label per language.
+    For each concept, you need to enter one preferred label per language.
     Be aware that SKOS allows only one preferred label per language.
     If you want to enter more labels use alternative or hidden labels as specified by SKOS.